 Module iceModelMod is part of the genscat support modules.
-It contains all the Bayesian statistics routines, including the routines for spatial and temporal averaging.
-It also contains all the routines for initialising and printing of the SSM/I grids for the North Pole and South Pole region.
+It contains all the routines for initialising, reading, writing and printing of the SSM/I grids for the North Pole and South Pole region.

 The -icemodel option in AWDP basically fills the fields Ice Probability (BUFR item 87) and Ice Age (BUFR item 88).
 Also it can output graphical maps of ice model related parameters on an SSM/I grid for the North Pole and for the South Pole region.